celalceken/DatabaseManagementSystems/VYS14.md

 DROP ROLE "rol1";
 ~~~

-  + 16:18:33 Kernel error: ERROR:  role "rol1" cannot be dropped because some objects depend on it DETAIL:  owner of database Uygulama
+  + 16:18:33 Kernel error: ERROR:  role "rol1" cannot be dropped because some objects depend on it DETAIL:  owner of database NorthWind

 ~~~sql
 ALTER DATABASE "NorthWind" OWNER TO "postgres";